sequana/mapper/README.rst

 ~~~~~~~~~

 This pipeline runs **mapper** in parallel on the input fastq files (paired or not).
 A brief sequana summary report is also produced.
+When using **--pacbio** option,
+*-x map-pb* options ia automatically added to the config.yaml file and the
+readtag is set to None.

 Rules and configuration details